Withdrawals / Return of Title IV

 Withdrawing from school

-Students, who elect to withdraw from courses before completing their term, must make known their intent with the Registrar’s Office and complete the Official Notice of Withdrawal form.
+Students, who elect to withdraw from courses before completing their term, must make known their intent with the registrar’s office and complete the Official Notice of Withdrawal form.
 The Registrar will inform the Financial Aid Director of the student’s last date of attendance.
 Although federal and institutional aid is posted to your account at the beginning of the term, you earn funds as you complete the term.
-Students who receive financial assistance for that enrollment period will have their financial aid award recalculated according to federal regulations.
+Students who receive financial assistance for that enrollment period will have their financial aid award recalculated according to your withdrawal date and within federal regulations.
+Always check with the financial aid office before dropping or withdrawing.

-For all programs (on-site and online) offered in modules, a student is a withdrawal for Title IV purposes if the student ceases attendance at any point prior to completing the payment period or period of enrollment (usually a 20 week term); unless the student is scheduled to begin another module in the same payment period or period of enrollment.
+For all programs (on-site and online) offered in non-standard term modules, a student is a withdrawal for Title IV purposes if the student ceases attendance at any point prior to completing the payment period or period of enrollment; unless the student is scheduled to begin another module in the same payment period or period of enrollment.
 This is provided the later module the student will attend begins no later than 45 calendar days after the end of the module the student ceased attending.
-The student must provide confirmation of future attendance.

 A student will be administratively withdrawn from a course following two consecutive unexcused absences and will not be entitled to receive a refund for the course.
 Students who are administratively withdrawn from a course due to lack of attendance will receive a grade of F on their academic transcript.
 Administrative withdrawals may be initiated by the Registrar or Academic Dean.
 For students with financial aid, contact will be made with the student by the Director of Financial Aid immediately following the initiation of the administrative withdrawal process to determine whether the student plans to attend subsequent courses for which he or she is registered in that term.
 Should the student inform the Director of Financial Aid (or any other member of the College’s administration) that he or she does not plan to continue enrollment in subsequent courses, or the student is unresponsive, the official withdrawal process will begin.